undergrad-partner-school

 Retention Rate

-The freshman retention rate for Northern Arizona University was 73% in 2024, reflecting the superb quality of the educational programs at this institution.
+As reported in 2025, the freshman retention rate for Northern Arizona University was 75%, a reflection of the high standards and excellent educational experience at this school.

 Student Body